 Understanding "Relevancy"

 2. Working Capital: Major investments may require increases to working capital.
 For example, new production facilities often require more inventories and higher salaries payable.
-Therefore, we need to considernet change in working capital associated with our project.
-Changes in net working capital will sometimes reverse themselves at
+Therefore, we need to consider

 We also need to ignore costs that are sunk; i.e. costs that will not change if we invest in